-I studied media at the University of Ansbach in the summer term of 2017.
-The reason why I chose Ansbach was because I was really interested in living in Germany and Ansbach has a cooperation with my university.
+I studied media at Ansbach University in the summer term of 2017.
+I chose Ansbach was because I was really interested in living in Germany and Ansbach is a partner university of my university.
 It also has a good reputation in Finland.

 Even though the city seemed to be small, I decided to go to Ansbach.
-In the end Ansbach and Germany were exactly the right decision for me.
-The courses were interesting and I made a lot of local friends which in my opinion is one of the main aims of an Erasmus exchange.
+Looking back, Ansbach and Germany were exactly the right choice for me.
+The courses were interesting, and I made a lot of local friends which in my opinion is one of the main aims of an Erasmus exchange.
 Ansbach as a city is not boring at all.
 There are a lot of house parties going on and bars also arrange techno parties in Ansbach as well.
-Also Nuremberg is close if you are in need of a bigger city sometimes.
+Also Nuremberg is nearby if you occasionally feel the need for a bigger city.

-Definitely I recommend internationals to get together with locals which is not very hard in Ansbach, because everything has a familiar atmosphere.
-I think the classes are good and level of media studies is quite high.
-So it is an opportunity to get some real technical progress.
+I would definitely recommend international students to get together with German students.
+This is not at all difficult in Ansbach, because of the family atmosphere.
+I think the classes are good and standard of media studies is quite high; so it is an opportunity to make some real professional progress.
 It is certainly an advantage to speak at least a bit of German before you get there.
 That would make everything much easier since there are only few courses in the media sector that are taught in English.
 I managed to do the courses in German with the help of my German friends.